Autonomous Apple Fruitlet Sizing and Growth Rate Tracking using Computer Vision: Conclusion

 The next step to make the process fully autonomous is to replace the need for humans to collect images.
-This paper evaluates the performance of images collected by a robot following a set motion path.
-This process itself is not fully autonomous, as a human is needed to select the best quality images to run through the sizing pipeline.
-The results are slightly biased towards accurate sizing of medium-sized fruit.
-Smaller fruits are more fully occluded and cannot be detected, and larger fruits are more partially occluded and undersized.
+This paper evaluates the sizing performance of images collected by a robot following a set motion path.
+The system fails to successfully size smaller, fully occluded fruitlets and large, partially occluded fruitlets.
 This is because the robot is not reasoning about the environment as it captures images, unlike a human is with the hand-held camera.
 While one possible solution to handle partial occlusions is to incorporate the work of Dong \textit{et al.} \cite{Dong_2021} to directly infer ellipses, this would require labelling copious amounts of training data that would likely have to be repeated across datasets.
 As well, this would not handle the case of fully occluded fruits.

-In our future work, we focus on integrating next best view optimization for the task of fully automated fruitlet sizing.
+In our future work, we focus on integrating next-best-view planning for the task of fully automated fruitlet sizing.
 This will allow the robot to be able to take high quality images of all fruitlets in the cluster.
-Recently, there has been work dedicated towards next best view optimization for fruit sizing using region of interest exploration \cite{superellipsoid, nbv_zaenker, rl_zaenker}, but these approaches rely on low resolution 3D maps that are insufficient to size fruitlets.
+Recently, there has been work dedicated towards next-best-view planning for fruit sizing using region of interest exploration \cite{superellipsoid, nbv_zaenker, rl_zaenker}, but these approaches rely on low resolution 3D maps that are insufficient to size fruitlets.
 As well, sizing is performed by fitting 3D shapes, which is challenging for apple fruitlets because of their small size and often only having one side of their surfaces visible as a result of the occluded environment.
-We will build upon these works by adapting next best view planning techniques to the fruitlet domain and by integrating both 3D and 2D sizing techniques.
+We will build upon these works by adapting next-best-view planning techniques to the fruitlet domain and by integrating both 3D and 2D sizing techniques.